azu-ka/aboutme/README.md

 - 🌱 I’m a Biostatistics M.S. major.
 - 👯 I’m looking to collaborate on any learning opportunities.
 - 😄 Pronouns: she/her
-- 🐶 Fun fact: I like getting my nails done.
+- 🐶 Fun fact: I used to play basketball.